zhangbh15/Algorithm/README.md

 # Algorithm

-This repo contains codes for some important and frequently asked problems in interviews.
+This repo contains codes for some important or frequently raised problems in interviews.

-The codes are classified according to the resource:
-LeetCode, LintCode, interview and OA questions (labeled with company name), OODesign
+### Contents

+* Amazon
+(popular OA or interview problems at Amazon)
+* LeetCode
+(LeetCode problems, including some unlabeled problems)
+* LintCode
+(LintCode problems)
+* OOD
+(Obejct Oriented Design)

-Some miscellaneous problems are included under the LeetCode folder.
+Some unlabeled problems are included under the LeetCode folder.

-Contents in this repo are to be modified, updated and extended.

 ### LeetCode.util